 This striking image of fire and water by Martin Hill comes from his exhibition ‘Watershed‘, held at Mossgreen Galleries in Melbourne in April 2014.
 Fire and water are often paired as elements.
 Described as both complementary and opposite, they sit well with the concept of duality that underpins many philosophies.

 Yin-Yang is a powerful example of a philosophy underpinned by fire and water.
 Yang is associated with, amongst other things, the element fire, whereas Yin is associated with the element water.
 A Google image search using the words ‘Yin Yang Fire Water’ illustrates the range of artists that have represented this association with bold, diverse and dynamic images.

 bio sattva, the author of the blog of ‘Mindful discipline and integration in daily living’ has written a comprehensive and informative post titled ‘Fire and Water Metaphors in Mindfulness Practice’ (this can be viewed at mindfuldiscipline).
 It includes Yin-Yang and many other philosophies.
-The post is worth a look for those searching for greater detail .
-It is quite long for a blog, consisting of three parts (see below), so make sure you have some time up your sleeves before proceeding.
+The post is worth a look for those searching for greater detail, even though a few of the images are now missing.
+It is quite long for a blog, consisting of three parts (see below), so make sure you have some time at hand before proceeding.

 2) Fire and Alchemy, and

 3) Lakes, Rivers and Sunlight

 In my search for references to fire and water I also came across the European philosopher and spiritual master Omraam Mikhael Aivanhov.
 He was captivated by the mysteries of fire and water as described in the book below.
 Aivanhov viewed these elements as the most beautiful, potent and significant expressions that nature has to offer of the two great cosmic principles, the masculine and feminine.
 Complementary and opposite.
 Aivanhov described fire and water as being so full of meaning that you could spend your whole life meditating on them.